This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Ooni offers a wider range of ovens than Napoli does, each with slight performance and power source tweaks so you can get the exact kind of oven you’re looking for.

-The company also tests their product consistently, so they know that they’re getting the same high-end performance from newer models and designs as they were getting from the original pellet oven.
+The company also tests their product consistently, so they know that they’re getting the same high-end performance from newer models and designs as they were getting from the original wood pellet fueled pizza oven.
 The company also has a serious eye for flavor, between their pizza and the small in-house microbrewery they also run.
 That means that the recipes Ooni supplies are consistently top-notch.

 Ooni also tests to make sure the flavor of their pizzas doesn’t change with different fuel types and oven designs, so you can expect a high level of consistency from every oven, especially when you’re using their pizza recipes.